tavrez/openssh-sk-winhello/README.md

 ### ssh-sk-helper.exe

 Copy `ssh-sk-helper.exe` into `/usr/lib/ssh`.
 You can either rename the original file in that directory or rename this one into something else before copying.
 Remember if you just replace the original `ssh-sk-helper.exe` it might be replaced with the original one later when you update your components(i.e. with MinGW updater, pacman, Cygwin updater, or updating "Git for Windows").
-Also always create a backup of original compoenents if you are going to replace them.
+Also always create a backup of original components if you are going to replace them.

 ### winhello.dll